monarchs-ice/monarchs/docs/source/installation.rst

 Installation
 -----------
-The best way to get MONARCHS is to clone the GitHub repository using
+The best way to get MONARCHS is to download the `GitHub repository <https://github.com/monarchs-ice/monarchs>`_ (where the code is stored)  via the command line.
+Git is installed natively on Mac - on Windows, I recommend installing `git bash <https://www.atlassian.com/git/tutorials/git-bash>`_ and using this. for info on how to install Git if using Windows or Mac.

+To clone the repository, from the command line

 .. code-block:: console

     git clone https://github.com/monarchs-ice/MONARCHS

+You can alternatively download the repository as a zip file from the GitHub page, and unzip it.

-and doing (ideally in a virtual environment, and including the ``.``)
+Once you have the code cloned or downloaded, do (ideally in a virtual environment, and including the ``.``)

 .. code-block:: console